-The credit risk for the Group's financial assets at fair value through other comprehensive income and financial assets measured at amortized cost as of December 31, 2022 and 2021 are assessed as low (the same as the assessment result on January 1, 2021).
-Therefore, the loss allowance is measured at an amount equal to 12-month expected credit losses (loss ratio of 0 %).
+The credit risk for the Group's financial assets at fair value through other comprehensive income and financial assets measured at amortized cost as of December 31, 2023 and 2022 are assessed as low (the same as the assessment result on January 1, 2022).
+Therefore, the loss allowance is measured at an amount equal to 12-month expected credit losses (loss ratio of 0%).

 The Group measures the loss allowance of its accounts receivables (including note receivables, accounts receivables and long-term receivable) at an amount equal to lifetime expected credit losses.
-The assessment of the Group's loss allowance as of December 31, 2022 and 2021 is as follow:
+The assessment of the Group's loss allowance as of December 31, 2023 and 2022 is as follow:

-A. The Group considers the Companying of trade receivables by counterparties' credit rating, by geographical region and by industry sector and its loss allowance is measured by using a provision matrix, details are as follow:
+A. The Group considers the grouping of trade receivables by counterparties' credit rating, by geographical region and by industry sector and its loss allowance is measured by using a provision matrix, details are as follow: